vikasdtn/langchain-chat-app/README.md

-# AWS Bedrock Chat Assistant
+# Langchain Knowledge App on Amazon Bedrock AgentCore

 A streamlit chat application powered by Amazon Bedrock, Amazon Bedrock AgentCore, Amazon ECS and LangChain, featuring a Streamlit frontend and FastAPI backend service.
 While this application servers as a good demo to learn about how these service & framework works together, it can also be expanded to the following use cases where the application can download and build upon :